-The Class Council is composed of the Class President, Vice-President, Secretary, Treasurer, Activities Chairperson, Fund Raising Chairperson, Senior Activities Chairperson and the four Senators.
+The Class Council is composed of the Class President, Vice-President, Secretary, Treasurer, Activities Chairperson, Fund Raising Chairperson, Class Activities Chairperson and the four Senators.
 The Class President, Vice-President, Secretary and the four Senators are elected by direct election.
 The Treasurer and the three chairpersons are nominated by the President but are subject to a confirmation vote by the entire Class Council.
-Class Council elections are held in February; the freshman Council elections are generally held in late September or early October.
+Some Councils may choose to have additional chairpersons as deemed necessary.
+While Class Council elections are normally held in February; the freshman Council elections are generally held in late September or early October.

-CLASS OFFICERS
+CLASS OFFICERS Presidents